adchan11/CIND820/README.md

 # Repository Content
 The repository content is as follows:
-- The 'Constructed_Dataset' folder contains the dataset constructed from the data sources listed above.
+- The 'Code and Technical Reports' folder contains R Markdown and Jupyter Notebook files along with their rendered HTMl technical reports.
-- The 'Checkpoints' folder contains the checkpoints of the study to date.
-Each model has one Python notebook checkpoint.
+- The 'Figures' folder contains the images used in this README file.

 # Data Preparation
 The following attributes were extracted and/or transformed as the independent variables within the dataset: